-The 6 x 4 lives challenge aims to produce a fiber postcard at least once a month that records what you have been exploring, doing, or thinking about.
+Dueling fiddlers is part of my 6 x 4 lives fabric post card challenge.
+The aim is to create a fabric postcard at least once a month that records what you have been exploring, doing, or thinking about.
 The format of a fabric postcard can be used to explore telling stories visually, or experimenting with techniques.

-Mid month we went to the Music at the Creek Festival and did all the usual things that you do at such festivals.
+Mid month we went to the Music at the Creek Festival.
+We did all the usual things that you do at such festivals.
 Eve was performing so I did the proud Mum thing, we listened to music, and met up with old and new friends.
 In the bar Jerry got together with Tony Pyrzakowski and had a few tunes.
-Tony Pyrzakowski is in two bands the Wheeze and Suck band and the Mothers of Intention.
-Whenever Tony and Jerry get together it turns into a bit of fiddling duel which is highly entertaining for anyone who is in earshot as they are both high energy fiddlers.
+Whenever Tony and Jerry get together it turns into a bit of fiddling duel.
+It is highly entertaining for anyone who is in earshot as they are both high energy fiddlers.

-I decided that I would attempt to illustrate 2 fiddlers at play.
-Here is the original photograph that I worked the image from.
+For this months challenge I decided that I would attempt to illustrate two fiddlers at play.
+Below is the original photograph that I worked the design from.
 I liked the way the fiddles and the arms of both crossed in the center.
-This was the main reason I chose this photograph as I knew that on since on a post card sized piece of fabric there is only about a square inch to illustrate facial features so it was the composition that had to drive it.
+This was the main reason I chose this photograph.
+I knew that since I was dealing with a post card sized piece I could not get tangled in the details of the image.
+It was the composition that had to drive it.

-I converted the image to greyscale, wacked a blur filter over it to strip out some of the detail and then striped it back to 8 grey tones which eliminated more detail.
 I then set about ‘drawing’ with thread.
-I wanted to keep it loose as possible but I think the size was working against me.
+I wanted to keep it loose as possible but I think the postcard size was working against me.

 The piece was hand stitched on 36 count linen in DMC stranded floss using 1 and 2 strands at a time.
 Some fine wool was also used in the background.
 It took about 30 hours of concentrated stitching.

 It was an interesting exercise but as I worked it I kept wishing I had worked at least a few sketches during the session.
-At the time I took the photograph, just as a photograph, with no intention of doing anything with it other than keep it in the family album.
+At the time I took the photograph, with no intention of doing anything with it other than keep it in the family album.
 I was just enjoying the music while gossiping with a friend over a cold beer.
 Once I started to work the piece in thread however I wished that I had taken the time to more closely observe both figures.
-Only drawing will give me that.
-A camera is always a machines view and a memory aid.
-If the figure is not closely observed in the first place a camera is no substitute for close observation recorded in pencil on paper.
-Instead of concentrating on the dynamic between the two fiddlers I had to content myself with the technical challenge of working on such a small scale.
 So lesson learnt is never to leave your sketchbook behind!